syncfusion-content/wpf-docs/wpf/SfDiagram/Annotation/DefineAnnotation.md

 # Annotation

-Annotation is a block of text that can be displayed over a Node or Connector.
-Annotation is used to textually represent an object with a string that can be edited at run time.Multiple annotations can be added to a node/connector.
+Annotation is a block of text that can be displayed over a node or connector.
+Annotation is used to textually represent an object with a string that can be edited at run time.
+Multiple annotations can be added to a node or connector.

-## Define Annotation
+## Define annotation

-An Annotation can be added to a Node/Connector by defining the annotation object and adding that to the annotation collection of the Node/Connector.
+An annotation can be added to a node or connector by defining the annotation object and adding that to the annotation collection of the node or connector.
 The `Content` property of `AnnotationEditorViewModel` class defines the text to be displayed.
-The following code illustrates how to create a annotation.
+The following code explains how to create an annotation.

 {% tabs %}
 {% highlight xaml %}